Who is expected to participate in the training?

-The Provost has indicated that there is an expectation that every faculty member will participate in the Inclusive Classroom annual training.
-The training expectations outlined in the ten actions (PDF) and President Wintersteen’s message from Nov.
+The Provost has indicated that there is an expectation that every faculty member will participate in the Inclusive Classroom annual training outlined in the ten actions (PDF) and President Wintersteen’s message from Nov.
 8, 2019 (PDF).
 Learn more from the SVPP Academic Affairs Campus Climate Initiatives webpage.

-The departmental training scheduled by the chair/unit leader and delivered face-to-face (synchronously online using Webex or Zoom during the fall 2020 semester) by CELT.
+The departmental training scheduled by the chair/unit leader and delivered face-to-face or synchronously online by CELT.

 During the facilitated training, CELT has observed that the participants appreciate the opportunity to discuss inclusive teaching with their colleagues.

-CELT facilitates the face-to-face program, curates resources, and learning modules.
+CELT facilitates the face-to-face/online synchronous program, curates resources and learning modules.
 Participation tracking and organizing the actual training is at the local departmental/unit level; therefore, the department chair/unit leadership is the primary contact.

 If you have any questions, contact your Dean.